-What better way to spend a winter’s evening than enjoying great food and wine?
-Sammys on the Marina teams up with Hentley Farm Barossa Valley Wines to provide guests with a very special degustation experience.
-Founder Keith Hentschke shares some of his finest wines and the ethos behind them.
+What better way to spend a cold winter’s evening than enjoying great food and wine?
+Sammy’s on the Marina recently teamed up with Hentley Farm Barossa Valley Wines to provide guests with a very special degustation experience.
+Founder Keith Hentschke shared some of his finest wines and the ethos behind them.

-Sammy’s owner, Amit Ghai, clearly has sound marketing blood in his veins.
+Amit Ghai, the owner of Sammy’s on the Marina, clearly has sound marketing blood in his veins.
 His decision to collaborate with leading wineries to showcase their wines and share their stories is a strong drawcard for food and wine lovers.
 Amit and his wife fell in love with Sammy’s stunning seaside location when they bought the business almost three years ago.
 They quickly rose to the challenge of renovating and breathing new life into this iconic seafood restaurant.

 Our degustation commences with a welcome aperitif, Hentley Farm’s Blanc de Noir Vintage 2018 Sparkling White.
 Perfectly balanced and elegant, Blanc de Noir is elevated by the unique addition of Grenache and Pinot Noir, hence its slight pink hue.

 Hentley Farm has gone from strength to strength since 1997 when Keith Hentschke knocked on the door of a small farmhouse in Seppeltsfield, asking if its owner would be interested in selling.
-Following the soil map led Keith to this area, in search of the best land to grow grapes.
+In search of the best land to grow grapes, Keith followed the soil map, which led him to this fertile area.
 Keith tells us, ‘Seppeltsfield produces, on average, the most concentrated wines in the Barossa – that’s our style – and Hentley Farm is renowned for making wines of flavour’.
-Fast forward two decades and not only are many of Hentley Farm’s wines highly awarded, their Hentley Farm Restaurant also has garnered a swag of awards.
+Fast forward two decades and not only are many of Hentley Farm’s wines highly awarded, their Hentley Farm Restaurant has also garnered a swag of awards.

-Sammys on the Marina is renowned for its quality seafood and plump, super fresh Coffin Bay Oysters deliver on this promise – they’re a delicious starter.
+Sammy’s on the Marina is renowned for its quality seafood.
+Plump, super fresh Coffin Bay Oysters deliver on this promise – they’re a delicious starter.
 Guests are spoiled with both Natural and Rockefeller Oysters.
 Sammy’s version of Rockefeller has spinach, watercress, Pernod, parmesan and breadcrumbs.
 Hentley Farm’s textured and full of flavour Eden Valley 2019 Riesling is the perfect accompaniment.

 Our next pouring is Hentley Farm’s Poppy 2017 Field Blend, a ‘textured, aromatic wine’.
 This is a great match with our second course, a South Australian Lobster Bisque.
-Our silky lobster bisque is heavenly and packed full of flavour.
-Crisp Turkish pide adorned with tiny pieces of lobster and caviar adds to the luxury of this dish.
+Our silky lobster bisque tastes like heaven and is packed full of flavour.
+Crisp, Turkish pide bread, adorned with tiny pieces of lobster and caviar, adds to the luxury of this dish.

 Poppy Field Blend is a carefully selected blend of Chardonnay, Riesling, Fiano, Viognier and White Frontignac.
 It’s intense yet well balanced.
 This is clever, artistic winemaking by Hentley Farm’s brilliant winemaker, Andrew Quin.

 Duck breast in an orange and fennel sauce is matched with Hentley Farm’s ‘The Old Legend’ 2017 Grenache.
-This is an amazingly good Grenache and is now a personal favourite of mine.
+This is an amazingly good Grenache, and is now in my personal favourite category.
 Elegant and full of flavour, Keith tells us that allowing the grapes extended time on the skin, 60 – 90 days, enhances the wine’s flavour.

 The Beauty and The Beast